 In September 1969, I attended a Priesthood Meeting in Leeds, England.
 That meeting was presided over by then Elder Spencer W. Kimball.
 During the general training session of the conference, Elder Kimball spoke of Temples and said, “there will be hundreds of Temples in Western Europe.”
 Today, sacred and Holy Temples, Houses of the Lord, are beginning to dot the Earth.
 We live in an era of Temple building and Temple service.
 Throughout world history, when there have been a covenant-keeping people of God, we have been commanded to build Holy Temples.
 Whether it was the Arch of the Covenant, Solomon’s Temple, or the beautiful and majestic temples of today, the covenant people of God have been instructed to build Holy Temples to their God.
 These are magnificent structures of learning and covenant-making.
-They play a necessary and critical role in building Zion, raising a Zion people, Gathering Israel in the Latter-days, and preparing for the Second Coming of Jesus Christ.
+They play a necessary and critical role in Gathering Israel, building Zion, raising a covenant making and covenant keeping people, and preparing for the Second Coming of Jesus Christ.

 In the Holy Temples, we learn of Jesus Christ.
 He is our perfect example.
 In addition, we are taught in the simplest terms about the Great and Eternal Plan of Salvation; we make and strive to keep sacred and Holy Covenants with our God; and, we revisit often to review and renew our covenants.
 In the process, we hope to draw ourselves and our families (on both sides of the veil) nearer to God.
 All that we do in the temple points us towards Jesus Christ.
 According to a modern-day Apostle, “…everything in the temple glorifies Him whose house it is.
 All we do and see in the temple bears witness of Jesus Christ as our Savior and Redeemer—the Son of God.”
 (Elder David A. Bednar) Attending the Holy Temple faithfully and regularly brings rich blessing in this life, and in the life to come.
 Temple attendance and service is an act of pure love that blesses all the covenant-keeping children of our Heavenly Father …on both sides of the veil.